jonassaa/Zivid_DGAP/README.md

                         --no_compress False
 ```

-Note that if the --zivid flag is set to False (as by default) the program will ignore subsampling and normals as it is not vailable without the zivid SDK.
+Note that if the --zivid flag is set to False (as by default) the program will ignore subsampling and normals as it is not available without the zivid SDK.